 Favorite Place to Stay: Maria Cristina Hotel, A Luxury Collection Hotel, San Sebastian *****

 Top Thing To Do in San Sebastian: Gourmet Pintxo Tour

 One of my favorite places to stay in Spain is definitely Tenerife.

 This tiny island amidst the Atlantic Ocean apparently has got it all: lovely beaches, extended hiking trails, delicious food and warm temperatures all year round.

 I suggest staying in Corralejo, as it offers a lot of shops, restaurants, and bars that you can enjoy in the evening.
-I love boutique hotels, so my recommendation of a hotel is Katis Villas Boutique - an ultimate place for relax!
+I love boutique hotels, so my recommendation for a hotel is the Katis Villas Boutique Fuerteventura ****, the ultimate place to relax!

 With over 300 days of sunshine, the paradise island of Fuerteventura, the second largest of Spain’s Las Islas Canarias, is the perfect year-round destination due to its ambient climate.

 Its incredible beaches are regarded as some of the best in the world!
 From the vast expanse of the sand dunes of Corralejo to the secluded lagoons of El Cotillo and the breathtaking Cofete in the south, the island offers a beach to suit everyone!